chrisstaudinger/HomeGrownLocal-2-sided-marketplace-Rails-App/README.md

 Lastly, we tested our application on multiple browsers (Chrome, Safari and Firefox), and on mobile, viewing the Heroku site directly through a phone web browser.

-21. Discuss and analyse requirements related to information system security.
+**21. Discuss and analyse requirements related to information system security.**

 The three main requirements related to information systems security are confidentially, integrity, and availability (CIA).
 The basis of an organization's security depends on a properly developed, well designed and well implementation of information systems' security policy in order to balance security goals with the needs of an organization.